Our Antarctic Gateway

 Hobart's International Airport facilitates direct flights to the Antarctic for expeditioners.

-Our specialist Institute for Marine and Antarctic Studies (IMAS) is number one for studying the Southern Ocean and Antarctica, and we rank in the top ten worldwide across various specialist fields including marine and freshwater biology, oceanography and fisheries.
+Our specialist Institute for Marine and Antarctic Studies (IMAS) is number one for studying the Southern Ocean and Antarctica.
+We rank in the top ten worldwide across various specialist fields including marine and freshwater biology, oceanography and fisheries.

 The University of Tasmania (UTAS) is also ranked number one for climate action.

 Right next to IMAS, is the Commonwealth Science and Industrial Research Organisation (CSIRO) Hobart's facilities.
-Here CSIRO focuses on marine and atmospheric research and it is also the home of Australia's dedicated ocean research vessel the RV Investigator.
+Here CSIRO focuses on marine and atmospheric research.
+It is also the home of Australia's dedicated ocean research vessel the RV Investigator.

-Key international organisations have headquarters in our city such as the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), who bring conferences, delegations and diplomats into the city to discuss critical issues on the protection and future management of Antarctica.
+Key international organisations have headquarters in our city.
+This includes the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
+CCAMLR bring conferences, delegations and diplomats into the city to discuss critical issues on the protection and future management of Antarctica.

-City of Hobart is an active member and supporter of the Tasmanian Polar Network (TPN) and its sub-committee the Tasmanian Antarctic Women's Network.
+The City of Hobart is an active member and supporter of the Tasmanian Polar Network (TPN) and its sub-committee, the Tasmanian Antarctic Women's Network.

 Our CEO is a member of the Tasmanian Antarctic Gateway (TAG) Advisory Committee.
-The advisory group is made up of executive representatives from key organisations that support our Antarctic Gateway, is a platform for a coordinated whole of government and industry approach to the implementation of the Tasmania Government's Antarctic Gateway Strategy 2022-27.
+The advisory group is made up of executive representatives from key organisations that support our Antarctic Gateway.
+It is a platform for a coordinated whole of government and industry approach to the implementation of the Tasmanian Government's Antarctic Gateway Strategy 2022-27.

 Our role at City of Hobart

-We are committed to seeing our Antarctic sector's advantages, values and strengths maximised and showcasing our city as a centre of Antarctic excellence, in science, logistics, specialised polar products, medicine, policy and international Antarctic diplomacy.
+We are committed to seeing our Antarctic sector's advantages, values and strengths maximised.
+We aim to showcase our city as a centre of Antarctic excellence, in science, logistics, specialised polar products, medicine, policy and international Antarctic diplomacy.

 We proudly support our sector by:

-• providing a warm welcome to dignitaries, conference delegates and representatives of international Antarctic programs who visit (e.g. COMNAP)
+• providing a warm welcome to dignitaries, conference delegates and representatives of international Antarctic programs who visit.

 • actively participating in relationships and collaborations with other Antarctic Gateway Cities and national programs, based on shared values and goals